svish91/International_trade_2022CEE/Data_preparation/Readme.md

 # These files contains the data prepation steps in Vishwakarma et al. (2022).
-Before running the code, following libraries with sepcific verions are required. <br>
+Before running the code, following libraries with specific verions are required. <br>

 Use  R version: R version 4.0.4 (2021-02-15) <br> library(ergm) # version: 4.1.2 <br>